Flint BishopFlint Bishop

 You can raise a complaint in writing, in person or over the phone.

 In the first instance, you should contact the case handler to discuss your concerns.
-Alternatively, you may direct your concerns to .
+Alternatively, you may direct concerns to .

 How we will deal with a complaint